yahya-s9/casca-demo/README.md

 ## Features

 - Multi-Document upload on front-end -> OCR with tesseract -> text -> chroma's default embedding model (all-MiniLM-L6-v2) -> stored in chroma vector DB to support RAG
-- (skipped text chunking and custom embedding for demo purposes)
+- (skipped text chunking and custom embedding for demo purposes, but if implemented can support semantic search)
 - the undderwriter can then ask questions ab the uploaded documents in natural lang

 ## Back-End REST Routes